top of page

 Monroe City School Board serves approximately 49,300 citizens of the 31.6 square miles of the City of Monroe.
 The district is divided into seven educational districts, each served by a representative of the Monroe City School Board.
 The district consists of twelve elementary schools, three junior high schools, three high schools, and one alternative school.

 Monroe City Schools strives to implement instruction that maintains grade-level consistency as well as vertical alignment to prepare students for the future.
-All management and decisions are designed to maximize teaching and learning within the district.
+All management decisions are designed to maximize teaching and learning within the district.

 Core Beliefs